Getting Started

 PLAMS is available to all users of AMS “out of the box” as part of the AMS Python Stack, which can be accessed with the $AMSBIN/amspython command.

-For most use-cases, no specific installation outside of AMS is required.
+For most use cases, no specific installation outside of AMS is required.
 For usage outside of amspython, please see the installation guide below.

 # water_opt.py

-from scm.plams import from_smiles, AMSJob
+from scm.plams import from_smiles, Settings, AMSJob

 water = from_smiles("O")

-driver.Task = "GeometryOptimization"
+settings.input.ams.Task = "GeometryOptimization"

-driver.Properties.NormalModes = "Yes"
+settings.input.ams.Properties.NormalModes = "Yes"

-driver.Engine.Type = "UFF"
+settings.input.ForceField.Type = "UFF"

-job = AMSJob(molecule=water, settings=driver, name="water_opt")
+job = AMSJob(molecule=water, settings=settings, name="water_opt")

 results = job.run()